 - A: The general curriculum for the degree requires you to complete courses in a range of disciplines.
 However, not every course offered at Madison College is offered in an online format every semester.
 Please consult this page for a list of courses offered in the online format.
 You can then use the Degree Planning Tool to select the courses you want to take.

 - Q: Is there a suggested sequence to complete the courses in?
 What do I take first?

 - A: You may sign up for any course that you have met the pre-requisites to take.
 New students are encouraged to complete the English and Math requirements first.
-Use the Liberal Arts First Semester Planning Worksheet (PDF, 383KB) to pick your first courses or contact an Advisor in the School of Online and Accelerated Learning.
+Use the Liberal Arts First Semester Planning Worksheet (PDF, 383KB) to pick your first courses.

 - Q: Do I need to take the COMPASS test?